-We have all met a few, really interesting people in our lives, but Mr. Charlie Terrell is one of the most humble, honest and sincere people I have ever met.
+We have all met a few really interesting people in our lives, but Mr. Charlie Terrell is one of the most humble, honest and sincere people I have ever met.
 As a photographer I jumped at the chance to interview and photograph him for Austin Fusion Magazine.
 His digital art portfolio is mind-blowing in itself but, digital art is not the only medium Charlie excels in.
 He recently did a music video for the band Disturbed.
-That video has over 3 million hits on YouTube (see video below).
+That video has more than 3 million hits on YouTube (see video below).

-Their six-year-old daughter, Harper Lee, is also a budding artist (They named her after author of “To kill a Mockingbird” Harper Lee).
+Their six-year-old daughter, Harper Lee, is also a budding artist — she is named her after author of “To kill a Mockingbird,” Harper Lee.
 His eyes light up as he tells me about his wife and daughter, and his love for his family is obvious.
-A father’s love is clear, take a look around his studio and you can see Harper’s own art work hanging on the wall, her small chair and paint brushes strewn on the floor by the window.
-Next to her art work is a bigger canvas, daddy’s painting.
-I imagined father and daughter sitting for an afternoon by the window painting by sunlight, precious moments.
+A father’s love is clear.
+If you take a look around his studio, you can see Harper’s own art work hanging on the wall, her small chair and her paint brushes strewn on the floor by the window.
+Next to her artwork is a bigger canvas — daddy’s painting.
+I imagined father and daughter sitting for an afternoon by the window painting by sunlight, enjoying precious moments.

-They moved to Texas 4 years ago and bought a ranch house in South Austin.
+Terrell and his family moved to Texas four years ago and bought a ranch house in South Austin.
 He tells me his studio is where he spends the majority of his time.
 When we set up the interview I was asked if we could schedule as early in the morning as possible because Charlie holds strange hours.
-When I arrived at 10 am he said, “This is a perfect time for me because it is actually the end of my work day and I am usually heading to bed by now.”
-It is understandable with the many different forms of work he does, I would imagine there just isn’t enough time in the day.
+When I arrived at 10 a.m. he said, “This is a perfect time for me because it is actually the end of my work day and I am usually heading to bed by now.”
+It is understandable, with the many different forms of work he does, I would imagine there just isn’t enough time in the day.

-We get to talking again about his daughter Harper, seeing her art work on his studio wall I asked him what would be one thing he would like to teach her about life.
+We get to talking again about his daughter Harper.
+Seeing her art work on his studio wall, I asked him what would be one thing he would like to teach her about life.
 He replied, “To make her imagination as big as possible and teach her how to deal with it when the world takes it all away.”
 He goes on to say, “She is my inspiration, if I ever feel imbalanced all I have to do is see her face or hug her and it breaks open my black heart.”
 He adds, “I feel the same about my wife, and also if it wasn’t for Polly, nobody would even know I was alive.
 She is the one that gets stuff out there for me, she is my champion.
 She brings it all together.”

 With all his success and surrounded by so many famous people in his life, I was curious and had to ask him.
 “What is the coolest thing that has ever happened to you?”
-He says, “Besides family life, I got a letter from Keith Richards after I painted a picture of Gram Parsons for him and it said he thought I had a “hell of a touch”, and that made my life.”
+He says, “Besides family life, I got a letter from Keith Richards after I painted a picture of Gram Parsons for him and it said he thought I had a ‘hell of a touch,’ and that made my life.”

 In addition to being busy, famous and talented Charlie will make room for a special Austin Fusion Magazine event and contest.
 We are proud to announce that Charlie Terrell will choose from images submitted by our readers.
 Three winners will be chosen.
 Those lucky readers will be his inspiration for his next art pieces.
 In addition to being painted by Charlie, you will receive a high res copy of this image and the painting will be unveiled at Austin Fusion Magazine presents PrimalScreamMusic Party in February.
-So, get your photos submitted to us via our Facebook Page… We will post rules and other info on Facebook this weekend.
+So, get your photos submitted to us via our Facebook Page.
+We will post rules and other info on Facebook this weekend.